At some point in our lives, we may face financial hardship, but that doesn’t mean we won’t overcome it.

-What I’ve learned over the years from my readers is that where there’s a problem, there’s also a solution, especially with money.
+I’ve learned over the years from my readers that where there’s a problem, there’s also a solution, especially with money.

-If you’ve never had to write a financial hardship letter today, I will show you how, with a sample letter and some resources where you can seek support.
+If you’ve never had to write a financial hardship letter today, I will show you how, with a sample letter and some resources, you can seek support.

 A reader sent me an email asking me about financial hardship and how he could approach the people he owes money to in hopes of having them evaluate the debt he owes.

-I didn’t think it was a bad idea given the situation he was facing and that it wouldn’t be permanent.
+I didn’t think it was a bad idea given his situation and that it wouldn’t be permanent.

 The worst thing you can do when you don’t have enough money in the bank to pay your debts is to ignore them.

 Whether it be your credit card, mortgage, rent or any other loan, you MUST make the minimum payment required.

 Sadly when it comes to renting or mortgage payments, there is no minimum.
 It’s a fixed expense for your budget.